 Normally, the music program at TDChristian is an active and vibrant place to make friends, develop skills, and praise God through Band, Choir, Praise Band, Jazz Band, and solo performances.
-In September, the Music Department and Administration will determine which programs will be scheduled and when they can run.
+Details for how music activities will be conducted will be communicated by via the Music Department in September.